thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

         });
     });

-To do this, we wait for the document to load then we find the search textbox on the page using a jQuery selector.
-Once we find the textbox we subscribe to its **keyup** event.
+To do this, we wait for the document to load, then we find the search textbox on the page using a jQuery selector.
+Once we find the textbox, we subscribe to its **keyup** event.
 Since we only want to open the window when the user presses the enter key, we check to see which key was pressed.
 If it was the enter key (`13`), we find the window that we create earlier and get the [Kendo Window](http://demos.kendoui.com/web/window/index.html) object off of it.
 Using the window object, we tell the window to
 `center` itself and to `open`.